joolswills/SDL-1.2.15-raspberrypi/README.md

 It will overwrite your default debian SDL libraries, which are broken on the Pi anyway.

-Thanks to exobuzz on the RaspberryPi.org forums for making me realize how bad my previous code was!
+Thanks to exobuzz on the RaspberryPi.org forums for making me realize how bad my previous code was, and his configure.in modifications which I took from his published package!